Assessments

 Your educational assessment is just one step in understanding learning needs.

-An educational assessment is just one part of building a clearer understanding of learning needs.
-Optional follow-up sessions are available to explore results and consider what they may mean for day-to-day learning.
-Ongoing therapy is also available for those who feel further support would be beneficial.
+An educational assessment is an important first step in understanding learning needs.
+Optional follow-up sessions are available to explore findings and consider their relevance to daily learning, and ongoing therapy remains available for those who feel continued support would be helpful.

-Cognitive assessments are designed to explore how a person thinks, reasons, and processes information, while achievement assessments focus on academic skills such as reading, writing, and mathematics.
+Cognitive assessments explore how a person thinks, reasons, and processes information.
+Achievement assessments focus on academic skills such as reading, writing, and mathematics.

 How long does the assessment process take?

-Most assessments take a few hours across one or two sessions.
-This allows enough time for a thoughtful and developmentally informed process.
+Most assessments are completed across one or two sessions of a few hours each, allowing sufficient time for a thorough and developmentally informed process.

 Are the assessment reports suitable for use by schools and allied health professionals?

 Yes.
-Our assessment reports are recognised by schools and allied health or educational professionals, and may assist in guiding appropriate support and next steps.
+Our reports are recognised by schools and other allied health or educational professionals and may help guide appropriate care.

 Yes.
 Following your assessment, you will receive a clear and personalised written report that includes recommendations aimed at supporting learning and well-being.